JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 * you have the `ec2:*Tags` permissions
 * the [maximum number of tags (50)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) for your Amazon EC2 resource is not reached

-In the absence of tagging permissions, TeamCity will still launch Amazon AMI and EBS images with no tags applied; Amazon EC2 Spot Instances will not be launched.
+In the absence of tagging permissions, TeamCity will still launch Amazon AMI and EBS images with no tags applied; Amazon EC2 spot instances will not be launched.

 ##### Automatic tags